ioannis-toumboglou/LeetCode-30DayChallenge/README.md

 # LeetCode-30DayChallenge
-My solutions to LeetCode's "30 Days of LeetCoding" challenge
+Solutions to LeetCode's "30 Days of LeetCoding" challenge

-A new assignment was given each day for the period of one month, covering some common software development topics.
+A new assignment was given every day for a period of one month, offering some interesting software development problems.

-List of topics:
+List of problems:

 Day 01.
 Single Number<br>
 Day 02.
 Happy Number<br>